gammapy/fermi-hero/docs/getting_started/index.rst

 * **TIME** (seconds).
 Mission elapsed time when the event was detected.
   (MET is the total number of seconds since 00:00:00 on January 1, 2001 UTC)

-In this tutorial we will have a quick look at the Fermi LAT dataset for the Galactic center region by binning the events into histograms:
+In this tutorial we will have a quick look at the Fermi LAT dataset by binning the events into histograms:

 * A 2-dimensional **(L, B)** histogram is called a **counts image**.
 * A 1-dimensional **ENERGY** histogram is called a **counts spectrum**.